mgeiger00/febrl_hawaii/README.md

 The program creates a data set of fabricated patient data records, with the option of randomized duplications of names, exporting the resulting dataset in comma-separated value format (.CSV).
 The records are composed of the following fields: patient ID, first name, last name, street number, address, city, zip-code, state, date of birth, age, phone number, social security number, and blocking number.
 The distribution of the randomness can be one of three specific types, selectable upon execution.

 ### II.
 Program Requirements
-To execute the program, it is required that Python 3 be installed on the machine, and may be necessary to install the sets and pandas packages.
-To do so, simply run pip install sets and pip install pandas, or consult online instructions.
+To execute the program, it is required that Python 3 be installed on the machine, and may be necessary to install the `sets` and `pandas` packages.
+To do so, simply run `pip install sets` and `pip install pandas`, or consult online instructions.
 It is recommended to have a software able to read .csv files as well, although not required.
 The program is compatible with the latest version of Python 3.

 ### III.
 Program Instructions and Customization Options
 This main branch contains the generate.py script that uses the files in data folder to create a user defined dataset containing a mock patient record.